Who Invented WIFI? Here Is the Entire Story

 This hopping made it difficult for enemies to intercept and decode the radio waves.
 While the idea was genius, the US Military decided against launching it then.
 This was why it remained hidden for so long.
 However, both Lamarr and Antheil received awards for their discovery.

 During the war, Lamarr’s idea did not find an actual application, however, it laid the foundation for the concepts of WiFi frequencies.
+The Wi-Fi frequency range typically operates on 2.4GHz and 5GHz bands, with each offering different speeds and coverage for wireless devices.

 The Debate for Who Invented WiFi Goes Back to 1903